mmuoDev/job-portal/README.md

 Method – POST
 Body Parameters – email, password

-ApiKey must be passed to the header (with ‘apiKey’ as the key) and content-type is json.
+ApiKey must be passed to the header (with `apiKey` as the key) and content-type is json.

 ### Create freelancer
 ```